vittorioromeo/SSVUtils/README.md

 # SSVUtils

-C++11 multi-purpose utility library that only depends on the STL.
+C++14 multi-purpose utility library that only depends on the STL.

+*The code examples below are currently outdated.*

 ---